 1. The Chipset

 The chipset essentially defines what features a motherboard will have.
-The number of PCIe lanes and their version, the slots, the CPU socket, overclocking support etc. are all defined by the chipset
+The chipset establishes the number of PCIe lanes and their version, the slots, the CPU socket, overclocking support, etc.

-I already talked about the chipset above and how it affects the overall price tag.
+I already discussed the chipset above and how it affects the overall price tag.